TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 **Changes**

 - **TWEAK**: The China Emperor's speed is increased from 20 to 25
-- **TWEAK**: The China Emperor's acceleration is increased from 15 to 20
+- **TWEAK**: The China Emperor's acceleration is increased from 15 to 20, from 1333 ms to 1250 ms
-- **TWEAK**: The China Emperor's turn rate is increased from 60 to 70
+- **TWEAK**: The China Emperor's turn rate is increased from 60 to 70, from 1500 ms per 90 deg to 1285 ms per 90 deg
 - **TWEAK**: The China Emperor's upgraded speed is increased from 30 to 35
-- **TWEAK**: The China Emperor's upgraded turn rate is increased from 60 to 70
+- **TWEAK**: The China Emperor's upgraded turn rate is increased from 60 to 70, from 1500 ms per 90 deg to 1285 ms per 90 deg

 **Links**